SomeWeekendReading/someweekendreading.github.io/_posts/2024-12-14-against-lotteries.md

 __The economic argument__ against lottery tickets is 3-fold:
 - The expected return is almost always negative.
-- When the expected return is positive, it is often less than safe investments.
+- When the expected return is positive, it is still often less than safe investments.
 - When the expected return exceeds safe investments, the Sharpe ratio is _miserable_ compared to easily assembled investment portfolios.
 That is, you're getting offered miserably small amounts of profit for taking enormous risks.